TravMurav/dtbloader/README.md

 fs0:\> bcfg driver -opt 1 tmp.txt
 fs0:\> rm tmp.txt
 ```

-Alternatively, some bootloaders such as systemd-boot provide driver boot directory.
-If you use sd-boot,
-you may place `dtbloader.efi` to ESP as `/EFI/systemd/drivers/dtbloaderaa64.efi` (where `aa64` is the arch suffix).

 dtbloader will look for the dtb files in the partition it was installed on.
 It will look into:
 `/dtbloader/dtbs/`; `dtbs/`; `/` in order of priority.